• Skip to primary navigation

 • In all my vegan soups and stews, I use a concentrated veggie paste-it gives the best flavor and lets me dial it up or down as I like.

-• Miso - Miso is a Japanese seasoning made from fermented soybeans, rice, or barley, making it naturally rich in probiotics.
-White miso (shiro miso) is mild, easy to find in the fridge section at most stores, and super versatile-I use it in soups, dressings, marinades, and even my Vegan Baked Mac and Cheese.
+• Miso - White miso (shiro miso) is mild, easy to find in the fridge section at most stores, and super versatile-I use it in soups, dressings, marinades, and even my Vegan Baked Mac and Cheese and Miso Citrus Dressing.

 • Use up the rest of the tub of miso with these other delicious recipes: Roasted Miso Cauliflower, Orange Miso Glazed Brussels Sprouts, and Spicy Miso Butter Beans on Toast.